BIKRAMNAHAK/Blog-post-pannel/README.md

 start form simple command you type in vs code tarminal
   1. commnad - "npm start"
   2. you can see the path 'http://localhost : ....?'
-  3. copy this path and pest in broweser then // if have an account then you can login dairectly otherwise click to sign up onec you signup successfully then you can login using by email and password and you can reach to home page
+  3. copy this path and paste in broweser then // if have an account then you can login dairectly otherwise click to sign up onec you signup successfully then you can login using by email and password and you can reach to home page